flickleafy/askai_backstage_plugin/README.md

   # Enable RAG functionality
   ragEnabled: true

+  # RAG strategy to use: 'simple' (default), or custom implementations
+  ragStrategy: "simple"

   # Number of similar chunks to retrieve
   defaultTopK: 5

   # Document chunking configuration
   chunkSize: 512
   chunkOverlap: 50

+  # Vector store configuration (memory or postgresql)
+  vectorStore:
+    type: memory  # or 'postgresql' for production
 ```

 ### 5. Add to Entity Page